 So introducing your child to training pants can be as unique as your toddler is.
 What will most appeal to him or her?
 Would he react with excitement to the idea of shopping for training pants?
 Will a favorite cartoon character catch her interest?
 Taking your child’s unique personality into consideration will not only help you answer these questions, it's the crux of the new Pull-Ups® Potty Partnership potty training program.
 Once you've taken a brief assessment, Pull-Ups will help determine what kind of personality your child may have and help you find what works best for you and your child based on your results.

 Potty training is a big moment — it’s when your little one becomes a Big Kid.
 So it’s important to reinforce this change, and there are a couple easy ways to do so.
 First, be consistent.
 When you take your kid out of diapers, keep him out of diapers.
-Pull-Ups are more than a training pant.
+Pull-Ups has helped 50 million Big Kids and counting*, so they’re more than just a training pant.
 They’re also a symbol to your little one that it’s time to potty like a Big Kid.
 Going back and forth from diapers to pants only confuses him.
 Next, make the first time he pulls on a pair of Pull-Ups a symbol — a promise that you’re in it together and will work and learn together on your potty training journey.